 - Darlie Routier Now

 Darlie Routier is currently on Texas's Death Row

 - Why Is Darlie Routier On Death Row

-Darlie Routier was convicted of the murders of her two young children
+Darlie Routier was sentenced to death for the murders of her two children

 - Is Darlie Routier Innocent